bareos/bareos/docs/manuals/source/TasksAndConcepts/CatalogMaintenance.rst

    su - postgres
    psql

-If your database is configured to require a password, this must be definied in the file `:file:`~/.pgpass` <http://www.postgresql.org/docs/8.2/static/libpq-pgpass.html>`_ in the following syntax: :strong:`HOST:PORT:DATABASE:USER:PASSWORD`, e.g.
+If your database is configured to require a password, this must be defined in the file `:file:`~/.pgpass` <https://postgresql.org/docs/current/static/libpq-pgpass.html>`_ in the following syntax: :strong:`HOST:PORT:DATABASE:USER:PASSWORD`, e.g.

 .. code-block:: cfg
    :caption: PostgreSQL access credentials